 Hazard data analysis and risk assessment

-REACH regulations put an obligation on registrants to collect all available relevant data on the intrinsic properties of a substance, and to minimise as far as possible the need for additional in vivo testing.
+REACH regulations and REACH compliance put an obligation on registrants to collect all available relevant data on the intrinsic properties of a substance, and to minimise as far as possible the need for additional in vivo testing.
 High quality data is a prerequisite for a robust and reliable dossier.
 Our skills in searching a wide-range of physical chemical and (eco)toxicity data sources are world renowned.
 Indeed, our own chemical database TRACE is listed in ECHA guidance as a valuable data source.
 We will assess and evaluate what data is available to establish a reliable data-gap analysis, and look for ways that the information requirements can be satisfied (e.g. data-waivers, read-across, (Q)SAR) without resorting to a costly trip to the testing laboratory.
-Whilst REACH can seem demanding in required tests, it offers ample opportunity to use data that may already be available.
+Whilst REACH can seem demanding in required tests, it also offers ample opportunity to use data that may already be available.
 Our many years of hazard data evaluation and risk assessment means that we can regularly identify areas where read-across and WoE approaches can be taken if a suitable study on the substance of interest is not available.
 A well-made scientific justification for non-testing can be a huge time – and cost – saving to our Clients.

 REACH registration deadline

 The next REACH registration deadline is end of May 2018 (for substances produced or imported into the EU at 1-10 and 10-100 tonnes per annum).
-It is expected that an even greater number of substances will need to be registered by this date than for the 2010 and 2013 deadlines, and it’s widely accepted that a shortage of resources and a lack of leadership will be key challenges for companies over the next five years.
+It is expected that an even greater number of substances will need to be registered by this date than for the 2010 and 2013 deadlines, as such, it’s widely accepted that a shortage of resources and a lack of leadership will be key challenges for companies over the next five years.
 We can take the hassle out of the registration process thanks to our extensive knowledge of REACH regulations and the requirements for REACH compliance.
 Navigating your way through the complex process of dossier preparation can be a daunting task.
 We can take away the anxiety of coping with REACH registration, and beyond, providing sensible advice as to your various options at each crucial stage.
-We have a long history of working closely with clients in ways that best suit them, openly discussing problems and the costs associated with the particular task in which we are involved.
+Our scientists have a long history of working closely with clients in ways that best suit them, openly discussing problems and the costs associated with the particular task in which we are involved.
 We will not forget that it is your dossier being prepared, and you call the shots.

 Recent work in this field